-I love making some of my favorite desserts into bar form because it’s just easier, especially when making cheesecake.
-They’re also easier to cut and serve.
-These Caramel Apple Cheesecake Bars is the perfect Fall dessert for parties, potlucks, and even Thanksgiving!
+I love making some of my favorite desserts into bar form because it’s just easier; especially when making cheesecake.
+Plus, these Caramel Apple Cheesecake Bars are a lot easier to cut and serve!
+These Cheesecake Bars are the perfect Fall dessert for parties, potlucks, bake sales and even Thanksgiving!

 Cook’s Note – Caramel Apple Cheesecake Bars:

 - If you can’t find the Kraft Baking Bits, you can use the wrapped variety.
 Just be sure to cut them into smaller pieces.

 - Cinnamon can be substituted for Apple Pie Seasoning in this recipe.

 ONE YEAR AGO: Southwest Kall Studded Sweet Potatoes

 THREE YEARS AGO: Coconut Chocolate Chip Cake

 - ½ cup brown sugar packed